Want to learn more?

 Our plan is for the districts to be placed on brownfield sites, where industrial businesses are already present, whether in active operation or having been decommissioned, because where refineries, petrochemical plants or steelworks are present, we already have an industrial site, the logistics infrastructure, the facilities and the skills that we need to run these plants.
 Brownfield site, which is traditionally of national interest, is land where greener processes should be implemented, where the carbon footprint of processes should be reduced, and where circular processes should be introduced.
 These districts can create a virtuous circle and lead to positive changes in the region.

 We have a plant that is already in operation in Brescia, and it has plastic waste Upcycling technology installed.
-We are currently designing a plant in Livorno to produce methanol from the chemical conversion of waste.
+A similar plant is being designed in Emilia-Romagna for Aliplast.
+In Tuscany we are working with Alia on the design of three plants.
+We have carried out a project for Eni for a plant in Livorno to produce methanol from chemical conversion of waste.
+In Liguria, in Genoa, a project has been studied for Iren for the realization of a circular hydrogen production plant at the service of the port.
 We have a feasibility study underway for building a circular hydrogen plant in Taranto, a project in partnership with Enel Green Power to build a green hydrogen electrolysis plant powered by renewables in the United States, and other projects that are taking shape both in Italy and abroad.